ashwani2k/autoscaler/cluster-autoscaler/SYNC-CHANGES/SYNC_CHANGES-1.27.md

 ## Changes made
  - See general release notes of 1.27.1: https://github.com/kubernetes/autoscaler/releases/tag/cluster-autoscaler-1.27.1
  - The cloudProvider interface has added a new method [`GetNodeGupConfig`](https://github.com/kubernetes/autoscaler/blob/41a957b7e8b8630cb4c3e7811bdcecf85c510f09/cluster-autoscaler/cloudprovider/cloud_provider.go#L139) which needs implementation.
 For now we have implemented this in our mcm_cloud_provider.go by returning nil.
 However, we need to investigate its usage and provide relevant implementation if required/desired with subsequent release.
+ - `Go-Lang` version updated from v1.19.5 to v1.20.4 in -
+   -  `.ci/pipeline_definitions`
+   - `cluster-autoscaler/Dockerfile`
+   (*this is required otherwise the concourse build job will continue to fail as this release is build in upstream with go v1.20)*

 ### During merging
   - CA `Readme` was merged with upstream changes capturing `PATCH RELEASE` schedule for coming months.